BitcoinDesign/Guide/guide/payments/coin-selection.md

 **a).
 Individual UTXOs**

-- Giving users full control over which exact coins they can select from.
+- This standard privacy oriented coin selection method employed by wallets gives users full control over which exact coins they can select from.
 This might be multiple UTXOs from one contact, or a mixture of multiple contacts.
 This solution might be best in optimising for privacy when it comes to balance exposure, however, might also lead to more contacts becoming exposed to the payee.

 **b).
 UTXO Clusters**